Skip to main content

 Again, be specific.
 "Need better work-life balance" is fuzzy.
 "Worked weekends 23 times despite promising my family I'd stop" is concrete.

-Part 4: Extract the Lessons (30 minutes)
+What about Part 4: extract the lessons (30 minutes)?

 Now synthesize.
 What patterns emerge?
 What did you learn?